-- share leading international examples relevant to Canadian contexts
+- shared leading international examples relevant to Canadian contexts

-- integrate local and Indigenous knowledge into approaches towards the SDGs
+- integrated local and Indigenous knowledge into approaches towards the SDGs

-- encourage engagement and collaboration from all sectors
+- encouraged engagement and collaboration from all sectors

-Together, we want to show that SDGs are a framework that can and should be taken up by anyone and everyone, and that the work we discuss, showcase, and inspire in Victoria can be adapted and replicated throughout Canada.
+Together, we showed that SDGs are a framework that can and should be taken up by anyone and everyone, and that the work we discuss, showcase, and inspire in Victoria can be adapted and replicated throughout Canada.

-“Leading by Example” will take place at the Victoria Conference Center on March 10-11, 2020.
+“Leading by Example” took place at the Victoria Conference Center on March 10-11, 2020.